jkasztur/nest-task-manager/README.md

 1. start the service
 2. run `npm run seed`

-It will generate 10 projects, 200 tags, and for each project between 10-50 tasks
+It will generate 10 projects, 200 tags, and for each project between 10-50 tasks.
+To generate more, modify seeder script

+## Task search
+Searching is implemented on `POST /task/search` endpoint.
+Searching can be done by multiple filters:
+- id
+- description
+- createdAt
+- updatedAt
+- projectId, projectName
+- tagId, tagName

+For now, I implemented only `equals`, `lessThan`, `greaterThan` operations Sorting is by task id, but possibly could be extended to createdAt and updatedAt params The endpoint also supports pagination through `after` parameter.
+The value of `after` is task.id of last returned item from pevious page.

 ## What could be improved
 - create DB migrations, instead of `synchronize:true` in typeorm module